InceptionXML: A Lightweight Framework with Synchronized Negative Sampling for Short Text Extreme Classification: S ync XML Training Pipeline

 We create a shortlist $\hat{\mathcal{S}}$ of all the labels in the top $K$ label clusters as predicted by the meta-classifier using a label cluster to label mapping $C^{-1}$.
 Via the linear mapping $W_e$, extreme classifier then predicts the probability of the query belonging to only these shortlisted labels, instead of all $L$ labels.

-Architectural similarity of branches alone does not ensure strong common representation learning.
-To help the encoder learn suitable common representations, we further sync the two branches by (i) increasing the ``extremeness'' of the meta-task by enlarging the fan out of label clusters, and (ii) adding spectral norm to the penultimate linear layers of both heads to prevent the final features from drifting too far from each other \cite{Dahiya21}.
-Not only does this heavily improve (Table: \ref{tbl:ablation}) upon the original implementation of dynamic negative-hard mining as proposed in \cite{Jiang2021}, but also inherently combines the task of the two stages of the DeepXML pipeline \cite{Dahiya21} into an end-to-end trainable model.
-Though substantial gains are observed from enlarging the fan out, this comes at a computational cost.
-Thus, in practice we aim to strike a balance (Table: \ref{tbl:ablation}) between number of clusters and model efficiency for non-trivial gains in accuracy.
+Naturally, architectural similarity alone is not enough to ensure synchronized representation learning.
+To help the encoder learn representations benefitting both tasks, we further sync them by (i) increasing the ``extremeness'' of the meta-task by enlarging the fan out of label clusters, and (ii) preventing the drift of encoder representations in both classifiers by applying spectral norm \cite{Dahiya21} on the penultimate linear layers of both heads initialized with the same weights.
+Not only does this heavily improve (Table: \ref{tbl:ablation}) upon the original implementation of dynamic negative-hard mining as proposed in \cite{Jiang2021}, but also inherently combines the task of all the four stages of the DeepXML pipeline \cite{Dahiya21} into an end-to-end training pipeline.